 It is also incumbent upon our city government to be as accountable and transparent to its citizens.
 I believe that city council should make their decision-making process as open and transparent to the public as possible.
 To that end, I will work with my peers to craft an ordinance that restricts the use Executive Session, making it a rare occurrence, and to record our policy committee meetings so that interested residents can stay up to speed on what is being discussed.

 A strong local economy is the backbone of any successful city, and sales taxes are the primary source of revenue for Aurora.
 Many Aurorans face difficulty trying to start their own businesses due to the high cost of renting a storefront, compounded by increasing property tax rates on commercial spaces due to the Gallagher amendment.
-I will work with my colleagues to ensure that we take on affordable commercial space at the same time we’re taking on affordable housing through the use of community land trusts and other tools to clear the way for our entrepreneurs to succeed.
+I will work with my colleagues to ensure that we take on affordable commercial space at the same time we’re taking on affordable housing through the use of community land trusts, vacancy studies, and other tools to clear the way for our entrepreneurs to succeed.

 A majority of Americans blame money in politics as the chief dysfunction in our political system, followed by wealthy political donors.
 In Aurora, we currently have no contribution limits for our municipal elections, allowing out-of-state developers and other special interest groups to shape our city’s politics and priorities.